“I’m not a great programmer, I’m just a good programmer with great habits.”

-Week 9 of Lambda School is wrapped and done!
+Week 9 of Lambda School was all about Redux.
 And boy was it a tough one!
-This week, Redux was to be the bane of my existence.
+Somehow, someway, we managed to survive.

 For those not in the know, I’m a student at Lambda School’s Full-Stack Web Development program (Read more here).
-In short, Lambda School is an online learning company with 30-week programs that are free until you get a job.
+In short, Lambda School offers 9-month programs in web development, data science, and iOS development that are free until you get a job.
 If you don’t get a job, they don’t get paid.

-As usual, I've done a write-up of my experiences, ups and downs, shenanigans, and curriculum this week.
-I intend to keep this series running all the way until graduation!
+As usual, I've done a write-up of my experiences, the ups and downs, shenanigans, and curriculum this week.
 If you’re not yet caught up on my weekly recaps, I recommend you start here.

 We've come a long way.
 Two months ago, we got our first taste of what life at Lambda was like.
 Back then, we quickly got acquainted with the basics of HTML and CSS.
+Ahh the good old days.
 Now, we're onto advanced state management.
-Yeah, the pace is intense…
+Did I mention the pace is pretty damn hectic?

-Suppose you're building a website or app and you want to keep track of a couple of metrics.
-Whether or not someone has logged in, their account info, if they're premium members or not, so on and so forth.
-In essence, you want to keep track of a ‘state’.
-This is normally done on every individual component, with each keeping track of info that pertains to its operations.
+Suppose you're building a website or app and you want to keep track of some data.
+Someone's account info, if they've clicked a particular button, if they're premium members or not, so on and so forth.
+In essence, you want to keep track of the ‘state’ within your application or website.
+With React, this is normally done locally in every single component.
+Each element keeps track of the info that's relevant to itself.
+Occasionally, we will have to pass on this info to lower components (which we call props passing).

 Now, what do you think would happen if you're building something on the scale of Facebook?
+It would get pretty dull having to manually pass this info to every single component, right?
 You'd end up with spaghetti-code like no other.
-What if a component has to talk to another one, placed far away?
+What if a component has to talk to another one, way further down the line?
 Obviously, there has to be a better way to do things.
 Redux is just that.

 With Redux, you can have one overarching state (also called a ‘store’) which is then accessible anywhere you want.
 Whether your app consists of 5 parts or 5,000, it's all the same to Redux.
-It just so happens that Redux is quite tricky to wrap your head around in the beginning…
+Redux allows you to create data structures that are accessible and editable from anywhere in the application.

 Redux would thoroughly kick my ass, I just didn't know it yet.

-To set-up Redux, you have to have to split up your previous workflow.
-Actions, Reducers, Action Creators, and mapStateToProps; it all made my head spin.
+To set-up Redux, you have to run through a couple of steps.
+You essentially have to have to split up your normal React workflow.
+You declare Reducers (your actual variables), Action creators (global 'shouts’ that are triggered when events occur), and Actions (functions that mutate the Reducer values).
+It all made my head spin.
 Were was I supposed to put what, again?

 It was a lot to take in at first and the first two days passed by in a blur of unfamiliar terms and a lot of guessing.
 I knew Redux was a deterministic skill; there was a right way to do it and a wrong way.
 I just couldn't figure out what the right way was!

 After barely managing to wrap up Tuesday's assignment (by taking more than a cursory glance at the solution), I knew I had to try a different approach.
 So, come Wednesday morning, I woke up at five o’clock, opened up Training Kit and went to work.
-I find that I learn best when taking it slow and summarising everything as I go along.
+I find that I learn best when taking it slow, experimenting a ton and summarizing the info I run across.

 In a sense, I'm recreating the Feynman technique.
 By taking notes as if though I'll be teaching someone else (myself), I have to explain things logically and succinctly.